Conditions Very Long-Chain Acyl-CoA Dehydrogenase Deficiency

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a doctor specializing in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Some children who experience severe symptoms from untreated very-long-chain acyl-CoA dehydrogenase deficiency (VLCAD) have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because VLCAD is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for VLCAD, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

-You can read more stories of families affected by VLCAD on the FOD Family Support Group website by searching the stories listed on the right side of the homepage.
+You can read more stories of families affected by VLCAD in the Family Stories section on the FOD Family Support Group website.

 The Save Babies through Screening Foundation publishes stories of families who have a child with a fatty acid oxidation condition.
 Read these family stories on their website.